NFCR Research Cancer Achievements In 2022 Snapshot

 Now that GBM AGILE is launched and operational with multiple arms of drugs being tested simultaneously, NFCR is now focusing on supporting more candidate treatments to get through pre-clinical research and Phase I clinical trials so that they can enter GBM AGILE, and ultimately, benefit GBM patients.

-Monitor in cancer models any adverse side effects
+anti-cancer effect Monitor in cancer models any adverse

-Determine how the drug will be metabolized in patients
+side effects Determine how the drug will be

 This is NFCR's goal — to advance more new potential treatments through preclinical research and Phase I clinical trials.
 NFCR's most dedicated and talented scientists in our network are working on several lead drug candidates, but they are still in the pre-clinical research stage.
 We need more support from people like you to help us generate urgently needed funding and catapult more innovative drug candidates in order to give patients a better chance of survival in the future.